drnoir/LEDFacade_Canvas_Template/README.md

 - npm install - install depedencies
 - npm start - run locally / start node app

 Make sure you have installed node first

 ## Updating canvas content
 upload form and upload html files.
+Download the examples folder from the front page for examples of loadable content
 If you want to customise different displays for different screens you could add screenA.js , screenB.js etc and link to those seperate scripts on the associated html pages.

+## Examples
+- clock - analogue clock demo showing current local time
+- conways game of life - visualisation of conways game of life
+- day to night - day to night cycle with clouds
+- digital clock - digital clock showing current time
+- drawing - drawing tool
+- fire - fire animation
+- flash circle - flashing circle (might remove this one)
+- kandinsky - random circle art
+- photo to 8bit - converts image to 8bit (bit buggy)
+- random abstract art - creates random circle art with fade in / out
+- portal - morphing portal with random colour changes
+- Tetris - version of classic game (not fully tested but sorta works)
+- water - a animation of waves

 ## Spec
 - index.html - Main Menu